curv3ball/snapbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The SnapBot project started on August 3rd, 2019 by Curv3#0984 and nachos#8602
+The SnapBot project started on August 3rd, 2019 as an educational assessment aimed towards teaching users of the iOS application "AutoTouch" how to create advanced scripts for social media platform gain.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others